Extremal regular graphs of given chromatic number: Small values

 \subsection{Extremal $(9|3)$-graph}

-Any $(9|3)$-graph has at least $14$ vertices.
+Any $(9|3)$-graph has $14$ vertices, i.e., its order equals the lower bound given in Theorem \ref{theorem2}.
 Suppose that there exist at least one of degree $14$.
 Let $(V_1,V_2,V_3)$ a partition by independent sets.
 Some of the parts, $V_1$, has at least five vertices.
 Since the graph is $9$-regular, $V_1$ has exactly $5$ vertices.
-The induces graph of $V_2$ and $V_3$ is a bipartite regular graph of an odd number of vertices, a contradiction.
+The induced graph of $V_2$ and $V_3$ is a bipartite regular graph of an odd number of vertices, a contradiction.
 Then, any $(9|3)$-graph has at least $16$ vertices.

 Consider the graph $T_{16,3}$ with partition $(U,V,W)$ and the sets partition are $U=\{u_1,u_2,u_3,u_4,u_5\}$, $V=\{v_1,v_2,v_3,v_4,v_5\}$, $W=\{w_1,w_2,w_3,w_4,w_5,w_6\}$.
 The removal of the edges is the graph $T^{**}_{16,3}$ which is the extremal $(9|3)$-graph.